Our Love to Admire: Critical

 The Phoenix gave the album three stars out of four and called it "well worth exploring".
 The A.V.
 Club gave it a B and said it "delivers exactly what's promised, which for fans will be exactly enough."
 Under the Radar gave the album seven stars out of ten and said it "isn't going to change many minds--those who already liked the band will find plenty to please, and vice versa."
 No Ripcord also gave it seven stars and said the album's lesser tracks "seem to have placed a greater emphasis on texture than melody or even rhythm, which is arguably the band’s most potent weapon.
 As a whole, though, Sam Fogarino will be satisfied."
 Paste gave the album three-and-a-half stars out of five and said that it "may not be [the band's] Sgt.
 Pepper, but it's still filled with morbidly catchy treats."
 The Village Voice gave it a positive review and said that "Somehow the band manages to sound insincere and gorgeous at the same time."
 Prefix Magazine also gave it a positive review and said it "sounds more or less like the last two [CDs], and that's its biggest problem."

 Other reviews are average, mixed or negative: Yahoo!
 Music UK gave the album six stars out of ten and said of Interpol: "Crucially, it seems their ability to write a magisterially moving song such as "NYC" or "Obstacle No 1", both from their debut, seems to have abandoned them.
 In fairness, sonically speaking, this is their best effort yet."
-Blender gave it three stars out of five and also said of Interpol: "In fleshing out the contours of a sound once slavishly indebted to early-'80s titans like JD and the Smiths, they've nuanced the moods Banks moons over.
+Blender gave it three stars out of five and also said of Interpol: "In fleshing out the contours of a sound once slavishly indebted to early-'80s titans like JD [Joy Division] and the Smiths, they've nuanced the moods Banks moons over.
 Awesome for him.
 Only so-so for us."
 Spin gave it a score of six out of ten and called it "oddly reined in" and "a transitional record by a band not yet willing to completely let go of the past."
 The Guardian gave it three stars out of five and called it "undoubtedly impressive: impressive enough, in fact, to counter the fact that Interpol are pretty light on ideas of their own."